adham-elaraby/Deka-BERT-Transformer/README.md

 This repository contains a Jupyter Notebook that demonstrates the fine-tuning and evaluation of a BERT-based model for sequence classification tasks using PyTorch and Hugging Face's Transformers library.
 The notebook walks through the process of training a BERT model on a custom dataset, monitoring the training process, and evaluating model performance using accuracy metrics.

-This notebook is from my participation in an internal event at Deka, and is for educational purposes.
+This notebook is from my participation at a workshop event at Deka, and was intended for educational purposes only.

 ## Contents